paolorechia/learn-langchain/README.md

 1. You don't have a NVIDIA GPU suitable for LLMs.
 2. Your setup does not work with my web server for some reason.
 For instance, older GPUs are not compatible with the most recent GPTQ-For-LLama library version, while still work fine with oobabooga version.
 3. You want to have more control over different parameters.
-You can modify all of these parameters in `langchain_app/models/text_generation_web_ui.py` or by creating your own parameters.
+You can modify all of these parameters in `langchain_app/models/text_generation_web_ui.py` or by creating your own parameters dict.

 ```python
 def default_parameters():